 Joseph Oldham, Director, San Joaquin Valley Clean Transportation Center, CALSTART

-Dr. Brien Seeley MD, Founder, Sustainable Aviation Foundation
+Dr. Brien Seeley, Founder, Sustainable Aviation Foundation

 Rao Surampudi, Power Technology Program Manager, Jet Propulsion Laboratory

 3:35 p.m.
 Reimagining Mobility-The future of autonomous, connected, and new mobility

 Moderator: Giovanni Circella, Ph.D., Director 3 Revolutions Future Mobility Program, University of California, Davis

 Sarah Ashton, Public Affairs, Uber

 Emily Castor, Senior Director of Transportation Policy, Lyft

 Daniel Hall, Vice President, AutoPacific

 The Athenaeum at the California Institute of Technology